sqjin/CellChat/README.md

 For the version history and detailed important changes, please see the [NEWS file](https://github.com/sqjin/CellChat/blob/master/NEWS.md).

+We will release the tutorial of applying CellChat to spatial transcriptomics data soon.
+Keep tuned!

 ## Capabilities
 In addition to infer the intercellular communication from any given scRNA-seq data, CellChat provides functionality for further data exploration, analysis, and visualization.